 Without delving too deep into technicalities, just know that DShot is currently the standard ESC protocol in FPV drones.
 You should always use DShot in Betaflight for optimal performance.

 DShot has various speeds, indicated by the number at the end of the names.
-The speed you choose depends on the PID Loop Frequency set in Betaflight.
+The speed you should choose depends on the PID Loop Frequency set in Betaflight.

 How to Connect ESC?